agustinbalquin/twitter/README.md

 The following **additional** features are implemented:

+- [x] Retweets show original tweet as in Twitter
 - [x] User profile also changes banner image
 - [x] List anything else that you can get done to improve the app functionality!